ds-modules/curriculum-guide/workflow/collecting-assignments.md

 ```
 {
   "name": "Homework 2",                    # change this line
-  "endpoint": "cal/ds101/su17/hw02",       # change this line, see OK for endpoint name
+  "endpoint": "cal/ds101/su17/hw02",       # change this line with OK info for your course
   "src": [
-    "hw02.ipynb"                           # change this line
+    "hw02.ipynb"                           # change this line, this is the file to be submitted
   ],
   "tests": {
       "tests/q*.py": "ok_test"